-Financial assets consist of bank balances, trade account receivable, and due from a related party.
-Financial liabilities consist of accruals and other payables, lease liabilities and due to a related party.
+Financial assets consist of bank balances, trade and other account receivables, contract assts, and due from related parties.
+Financial liabilities consist of trade and other payables and due to related parties.

-The fair values of financial instruments approximate their carrying values mainly due to the short-term maturities of these instruments at the reporting date.
+Except for other payables, the fair values of financial instruments approximate their carrying values mainly due to the short-term maturities of these instruments at the reporting date.
+In respect of other payables, these have been recorded at the present value of future cash outflows, refer Note 10.